15 Benefits of Weight Lifting Shoes

 13. More Effective Workouts

 Fewer accidents, better work habits, better body positioning and greater projection of force equals more effective workouts.

 Better workouts equal a higher degree of overall fitness which is not only beneficial to the body but to the mind as well.
 Fit people, in general, are more effective at their jobs whether their job is operating heavy machinery or working at a brokerage.

 15. And Finally: Get More Bang for Your Buck

 Health club memberships are not cheap and spending your time at the gym lifting in tennis shoes is like throwing money out the window.
 So the last answer to the question “What are weightlifting shoes?” is this: they’re tools to help you get the most out of the money you spent to join the gym.

 Lifting enormous amounts of weight in the gym is an act the body simply wasn’t designed for, like climbing Mount Everest.
-Under extreme conditions our feet need help in order to be able to safely and effectively do the things we ask of them.
+Under extreme conditions, our feet need help in order to be able to safely and effectively do the things we ask of them.
 Just as no serious mountain climber would ignore the benefits of proper mountaineering footwear, no serious weightlifter should ignore the benefits of weightlifting shoes.
-Read more on the best weight lifting shoes for women here and check out the following article where we compare the Adidas Adipower vs Nike Romaleos against each other.
-It's a fantastic read and I know you will be surprised at the winner.
+Read more on the best weight lifting shoes for women here and check out the following article where we compare the Adidas Adipower vs Nike Romaleos, and Nike Metcon and Romaleos against each other.
+It's a fantastic read and I know you will be surprised by the winner.